nyantec/nyanpasswd/README.md

 ## Aliases

-In addition to managing user accounts and usernames, `mail-passwd` also supports managing email aliases in a centralized manner.
+In addition to managing user accounts and usernames, `nyanpasswd` also supports managing email aliases in a centralized manner.

 Aliases are usernames not tied to a user account that can be queried